 \section{Abstract}

-Recursive McCormick relaxations have been among the most popular convexification techniques for binary polynomial optimization problems.
-It is well-understood that both the quality and the size of these relaxations depend on the recursive sequence, and finding an optimal recursive sequence amounts to solving a difficult combinatorial optimization problem.
-In this paper, we prove that any recursive McCormick relaxation is implied by the extended flower relaxation, a linear programming relaxation that is a natural generalization of the flower relaxation introduced by Del Pia and Khajavirad~\cite{dPIda18}, which for binary polynomial optimization problems with fixed degree can be solved in strongly polynomial time.
+Recursive McCormick relaxations are among the most popular convexification techniques for binary polynomial optimization.
+It is well-understood that both the quality and the size of these relaxations depend on the recursive sequence and finding an optimal sequence amounts to solving a difficult combinatorial optimization problem.
+We prove that any recursive McCormick relaxation is implied by the extended flower relaxation, a linear programming relaxation, which for binary polynomial optimization problems with fixed degree can be solved in strongly polynomial time.

 \emph{Key words:} Binary polynomial optimization, Recursive McCormick relaxations, Multilinear polytope, Extended flower relaxation, Cutting planes.